Why choose our LLB (Hons) degree?

 - Written essay (if required)

-On completion of the Foundation Year you will gain direct entry on to this degree programme, read more about our Foundation Year programme.
+On successful completion of the Foundation Year, you will gain direct entry on to this degree programme.

 Accreditation of prior learning:

 Partial exemptions from an undergraduate programme may be obtained in accordance with the Academic Regulations dependent on the compatibility of previous study.
-Each case is considered on its own merit and will be, subject to the approval by Plymouth University.
+Each case is considered on its own merit and will be, subject to the approval by University of Plymouth.

 You may be required to provide an academic reference and/or personal statement.